 Nut is the Egyptian Goddess of the Sky and Heavens.
-She is depicted as a naked women covered in stars.
-She is often seen arching over the earth in protection of it.
+She is depicted as a naked woman covered in stars.
+She is often seen arching over the Earth in protection of it.

-When Ra, the sun God, wanted to abandon the earth, she helped him escape to the heavens by lifting him all the way up.
+When Ra, the Sun God, wanted to abandon the earth, she helped him escape to the heavens by lifting him all the way up.
 She became too tired to go on until 4 Gods helped her complete her mission.
-These 4 Gods became know as the 4 pillars of the sky.
+These 4 Gods became known as the 4 pillars of the sky.

-During these 5 days Nut gave birth some some of the most important Gods and Goddesses including Isis, Osiris, Nephthys, Set and Elder.
+During these 5 days, Nut gave birth to some of the most important Gods and Goddesses including Isis, Osiris, Nephthys, Set, and Elder.
 Because of this Goddess Nut was called upon by women to protect them and their unborn children.

 Artwork by Juri H.